SXV357/x86-64-HashTable/README.md

 For instructions on building and running tests/benchmarks, see [Running Tests & Benchmarks](#running-tests--benchmarks).

+## Requirements & Dependencies
+- Apple Clang 16.0.0 or higher (for Mac users) or GCC (for Linux/Unix users)
+- GNU Make 3.81 or higher
+- x86-64 compatible environment

+Important Notes:
+- Windows users will need WSL (Windows Subsystem for Linux) or a Unix-like environment
+- Apple Silicon (M1/M2/M3) Mac users will need to:
+  - Either SSH into a server with x86-64 support
+  - Or use a x86-64 virtual machine
+  This is because Apple Silicon Macs use ARM architecture and cannot directly run x86-64 assembly
+- Intel-based Macs can run the project directly

 ## Hash Table Structure

 If you're interested in taking a look at the structs that are used to define the hash table, you should check out ```src/hash-table.h```.
 When you scroll down a bit past the constant definitions, you will see two structs declared: ```Node``` and ```Table```.
 Here are some important things to know about each of them: